Welcome to "Le Chic Chalet Poulet"!

 There are some leftover scrap of tinted plexi standing in the corner, protecting the cord to the waterer.

-I found these on ebay for the grit and egg shell.
-I just love the round edges so there is nothing to catch a bird on
+I found these feeders on ebay for the grit and egg shell.
+I just love the round edges so there is nothing to injure a bird on

 and they have nice sturdy hangers on the back.
 They are listed as waterers but obviously not big enough for use as a waterer.

-I bring them a dish of fermented feed with other goodies like spinach, parsley, cooked lentils or split peas, soaked seeds, or fried egg mixed in.
+I bring them a dish of fermented feed with other goodies like kale, parsley, cooked lentils or split peas, soaked seeds, or fried egg mixed in.
 When I set a dish on the ground in the pen it always ended up with a bird standing in it, scratching it all out, tipping the dish over, etc. One day, while walking past the garden I had a brain storm.
 I cut the largest ring section off the top of a tomato cage.
-Then I dg a hole in the pen and buried the 3 spikes and the smaller bottom ring, leaving the mid size ring and 3 legs exposed.
+Then I dug a hole in the pen and buried the 3 spikes and the smaller bottom ring, leaving the mid size ring and 3 legs exposed.
 It was the perfect size to hold my 9" pie plates that I fed them in.
 It held the dish off the filthy ground and discourages the birds from standing in it.
 Still, on occasion, one rebel will hop up in the dish.
+Especially if I include some diced grapes.
 So I placed a scrap of 4 x 4 under the dish to help support it.
 You can also see a bit of the smoked plexi (like we used on the small pen roof) here.
-We also screwed it up to the wired walls of the pen for winter and put down some plain old straw on the pen floor.
+We screwed it up to the wired walls of the pen for winter and put down some plain old straw on the pen floor.
 The straw is warmer for their feet and it is great entertainment.
 When we have a few dry days without snow I rake the pen straw out and spread it over a shoveled snow area outside for them.
 Because they spend nearly the entire day in the enclosed pen, pooping on the straw, it needs replacing every few weeks anyway.
 Then I put down fresh straw in the pen for more scratching and foraging fun.
 When more snow is predicted I just rake up the old stuff from the snow and throw in the yard waste dumpster standing nearby.
+Living along the Lake MI shoreline we get a lot of winter winds and snow.

 This feeder is genius!
 It is the peck-o-matic feeder.
 When you order you get the components to fit a 5 gallon bucket.
 I got the food grade bucket from the local bakery for $1.
 I won't kid you.
 The peck-o-matic is pricey.
 But it is entertaining to watch the birds rocking the suspended dish and, more importantly, it is entertainment for the birds themselves.
 Keeps them busy while they are getting little free range time in the winter.
-This is Lucy.
+This is beautiful Lucy.
 Believe it or not, she is the bottom of the pecking order.
-Even below Baby Freckles the silkie.
+Even below Baby Freckles the silkie and Rosie the salmon fav.
 She is so sweet and mild mannered.
+And the grandkids can easily pick her up and sit with her on their lap.

-I hope you enjoyed your tour.
-Thanks for looking.
+I hope you enjoyed your tour of our little coop and meeting the gang.
+Thanks for stopping by.